zzzprojects/learn-orm/tutorials/what-is-new-in-csharp-7-x/async-main.md

 }
 ```

-Now in C# 7.1, the syntax is simpler and easy to use just by using the async main.
+Now in C# 7.1, the syntax is simpler and easy to use only using the async main.

 ```csharp
 static async Task Main(string[] args)